Free delivery and quick, free installation

 5. Add Floor and Ceiling Fans

 In addition to exhaust fans, you can buy a floor or ceiling fan for the garage.
-These fans are available in a variety of sizes and come in handy for a two-car garage space or larger.
-Floor and ceiling fans also create a nice cool breeze for when you’re spending a lot of leisure time in the garage on a warm day.
+These fans are available in various sizes and come in handy for a 2-car garage space or larger.
+Besides helping you keep fumes out, garage fans also create a nice breeze, keeping your garage cool on warm days.

 • Less expensive